mylescruz/Concert/README.md

 - A logged-in user can view current reservations and has the ability to cancel any reservation in the 'Reservations' tab.

 # To Install and Run
-Download the Tiny Concert folder.
+- Clone the Concert repository.
-On your Command Prompt, open the "Tiny_Concert" folder.
+- Open the concert repository in a new terminal.
-Open the ".venv" folder.
+- Run the commands:
-Type the command "python -m flask run".
+   pip install -r requirements.txt python3 -m flask run
-Use the given link to access the website.
+- Use the given link to access the website.

 # Background
 Project was originally assigned in the Fall of 2020 in my CSCI 322 Programming Languages class. <br />